elastic/connectors/docs/DEVELOPING.md

 ℹ️ Users do not need to have a running Elasticsearch instance or a PostgreSQL source to run this test.
 The docker compose file manages the complete setup of the development environment, i.e. both the mock Elastic instance and mock PostgreSQL source using the docker image.

-ℹ️ The e2e test uses default values defined in [configure PostgreSQL connector](#configure-postgresql-connector)
+ℹ️ The e2e test uses default values defined in [Configure PostgreSQL connector](#configure-postgresql-connector)

 ## General Configuration